 Room 25

-Mishko Papic’s watercolour series “Room 25” explores the spiritual and human depth of ancient sculpture through a contemporary lens, with a special focus on the royal imagery of Benin and Ife.
+The series Room 25 explores the spiritual and human depth of ancient sculpture through watercolor paintings, with a focus on the royal imagery of Benin and Ife.

-A lifelong fascination with ancient art led me to The British Museum in London, where I sought out extraordinary artefacts that embody the spirit of their cultures.
-I studied and drew objects from Ancient India, China, Assyria and, eventually, the Art of Benin in present-day Nigeria—an encounter that became, for me, an African Renaissance of the imagination.
+My atavistic fascination with ancient art led me to The British Museum in London, where I sought out extraordinary artifacts that embody the spirit of their cultures.
+I drew objects from Ancient India, China, and Assyria, eventually arriving at the Art of Benin in present-day Nigeria—an encounter that became, for me, an "African Renaissance."
+Suspended in limbo and removed from their original contexts, these objects still assert their existence; the restive souls of Benin kings and queens have wandered these galleries since the time of their displacement.
 The portrait heads and royal busts from the Kingdoms of Ife and Benin remain among the most compelling sculptural traditions in world art.
+Watercolor is my chosen medium for its Zen-like simplicity, luminosity, and transparency.
+I draw directly with the brush, building the image in layers—beginning with faint traces of color and gradually developing detail, shadow, and light.
+Interpreting bronze forms in a fragile, aqueous medium is a challenge, yet the kings, queens, shamans, and warriors of Benin emerge in watercolor with surprising ease and vitality.

 Moja atavistička fascinacija drevnom umetnošću usmerila me je ka Britanskom muzeju u Londonu.